 The status of the handlers is shown by their icons.
-The status is refreshed when either the Media Sequencer needs to refresh them, or the user opens a handler editor.
-Hover over a handler to see the error message.
+The status is refreshed when the Media Sequencer needs to refresh them or when the user opens a handler editor.
+Hover over a handler to display the error message.

 3.3.3 Workspaces Tab